Funding for Seed Meetings - International cooperation in research between France and the UK [fr]

-As part of its mission to promote scientific and technological collaborations between France and the United Kingdom, the French Embassy’s Science and Technology Department aims to facilitate exchanges and meetings between scientists of both countries and reinforce their position within the European Research Area (ERA).
+As part of its mission to promote research collaborations between France and the United Kingdom, the Higher Education, Research and Innovation Department of the French Embassy in London aims to facilitate exchanges and meetings between researchers of both countries and reinforce their position within the European Research Area (ERA).

-This call is especially intended for teams willing to work on a practical strategy and/or prepare applications for funding (Horizon 2020, etc.) for an international scientific collaboration with a European perspective.
+This call is especially intended for teams willing to work on a practical strategy and/or prepare applications for funding (Horizon 2020, ANR, RCUK, etc.) for an international scientific collaboration.

-The Science and Technology Department will provide support for:
+The Higher Education, Research and Innovation Department will provide support for:

 - Travelling costs for all the meeting participants (low cost air travel and equivalent 2nd class for train travel – European travels only);

 - Accommodation and lunch catering for all the participants.

 - Meeting facilities: all selected meetings will be hosted within our premises in London (6 Cromwell Place, Kensington, London SW7 2JN).

 Experience shows that the best format for this type of meeting is as follows: